Elizabeth, mother of John the Baptist: Apocrypha

-Elizabeth is mentioned in several books of the Apocrypha, most prominently in the Protevangelion of James, in which the birth of her son, the subsequent murder of her husband, as well as her and John's miraculous escape during the Massacre of the Innocents are chronicled.
+Elizabeth is mentioned in several books of the Apocrypha, most prominently in the Gospel of James, in which the birth of her son, the subsequent murder of her husband, as well as her and John's miraculous escape during the Massacre of the Innocents are chronicled.

 Sainthood

 Elizabeth is revered as a saint in the Roman Catholic Church on 5 November, and in the Orthodox, Lutheran and Anglican traditions on 5 September, on the same day with her husband Zacharias/Zechariah.
 She is commemorated as a matriarch in the Calendar of Saints (5 September) of the Lutheran Church–Missouri Synod and Zacharias is commemorated as a prophet.

-She is also commemorated on 30 March in Eastern Orthodox Church (Visitation).
+She is also commemorated on the Feast of the Visitation, commemorating Mary's visit to Elizabeth while both were pregnant.
+This feast is celebrated on 2 July in Western Christianity and on 30 March in the Eastern Orthodox Church.

 Islam

-Elizabeth (اليشبع بنت فاقوذ), the wife of Zechariah, the mother of John the Baptist, is an honored woman in Islam.
-Although Zachariah himself is frequently mentioned by name in the Qur'an, Elizabeth, while not mentioned by name, is referenced.
+Elizabeth (أليصابات), the wife of Zechariah, the mother of John the Baptist, is an honored woman in Islam.
+Although Zechariah himself is frequently mentioned by name in the Qur'an, Elizabeth, while not mentioned by name, is referenced.
 She is revered by Muslims as a wise, pious and believing person who, like her relative Mary, was exalted by God to a high station.

 According to the Quran Zechariah and his wife were both devout and steadfast in their duties.
 They were, however, both very old and they had no son.
-Therefore, Zachariah would frequently pray to God for a son.
+Therefore, Zechariah would frequently pray to God for a son.
 This was not only out of the desire to have a son but also because he wanted someone to carry on the services of the Temple of prayer and to continue the preaching of the Lord's message to the children of Israel before his death.

-God cured Elizabeth's barrenness and granted Zachariah a son, John, who became a prophet.
+God cured Elizabeth's barrenness and granted Zechariah a son, John, who became a prophet.
 God thus granted the wishes of the couple because of their faith, trust and love for God.
-In the Qur'an, God speaks of Zachariah, his wife, and John, and describes the three as being humble servants of the Lord:
+In the Qur'an, God speaks of Zechariah, his wife, and John, and describes the three as being humble servants of the Lord:

 So We answered his prayer, granted him John, and made his wife fertile.
 Indeed, they used to race in doing good, and call upon Us with hope and fear, totally humbling themselves before Us.